nileshcisin/TestChallenge/README.md

 # TestChallenge
+To check
+1. please first update dat file path in each project program.cs file
-To check please set startup to each project and then run.
+2. you can set startup to each project and to test saperatly.